 There are several ways to install a car seat in your car, and the right way depends on several factors.
 All car seats can be installed using your car’s seat belts.
 This is the standard method and should work in any car as long as it has seat belts.
 Cars made in the last decade almost always have tie-down and LATCH system hooks.
 Tie-down straps go over the seat and hook to the bottom of the back of the car seat.
 This is mostly used for forward-facing seats.
 The LATCH system uses hooks embedded in the seat frame.

 The lawyers at Kryder Law take product liability suits very seriously.
 Misuse or recall of different safety products can result in injury or death.
-If you or a loved one are injured by a faulty or recalled product, contact us.
+If your child is injured by a faulty or recalled product, contact us.
 We’ll help you see if litigation is right for you.